samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> Just run 50 minutes at an Easy, RPE 4 pace and run through some of yesterday's
+> Just run 50 minutes at an Easy, RPE4 pace and run through some of yesterday's
 > fatigue.

 #### Workout 2